Convention on the Rights of Persons with Disabilities

 In terms of its relevance to Protocol V, the CRPD provides a clear framework for both the work of affected and donor States in assisting victims.
 As explained by Professor Ron McCallum, Chair of the United Nations Committee on the Rights of Persons with Disabilities, ‘the CRPD can provide guidance on a more systematic, sustainable, gender sensitive and human rights based approach by bringing victim assistance into the broader context of policy and planning for persons with disabilities more generally.’

-Congratulations to the following Protocol V members which have joined the CRPD: Argentina, Australia, Austria, Belgium, Bosnia and Herzegovina, Brazil, Canada, Chile, China, Costa Rica, Croatia, Cyprus, Czech Republic, Denmark, Dominican Republic, Ecuador, El Salvador, France, Gabon, Germany, Guatemala, Honduras, Hungary, India, Italy, Jamaica, Lao People's Democratic Republic, Latvia, Lithuania, Luxembourg, Mali, Malta, New Zealand, Nicaragua, Pakistan, Panama, Peru, Portugal, Qatar, Republic of Korea, Republic of Moldova, Romania, Saudi Arabia, Senegal, Sierra Leone, Slovakia, Slovenia, South Africa, Spain, St Vincent and the Grenadines, Sweden, The Former Yugoslav Republic of Macedonia, Tunisia, Ukraine, United Arab Emirates and Uruguay.
+Congratulations to the following Protocol V members which have joined the CRPD: Albania, Argentina, Australia, Austria, Belgium, Bosnia and Herzegovina, Brazil, Canada, Chile, China, Costa Rica, Croatia, Cyprus, Czech Republic, Denmark, Dominican Republic, Ecuador, El Salvador, France, Gabon, Germany, Guatemala, Honduras, Hungary, India, Italy, Jamaica, Lao People's Democratic Republic, Latvia, Lithuania, Luxembourg, Mali, Malta, New Zealand, Nicaragua, Pakistan, Panama, Peru, Portugal, Qatar, Republic of Korea, Republic of Moldova, Romania, Saudi Arabia, Senegal, Sierra Leone, Slovakia, Slovenia, South Africa, Spain, St Vincent and the Grenadines, Sweden, The Former Yugoslav Republic of Macedonia, Tunisia, Ukraine, United Arab Emirates and Uruguay.